RHEcosystemAppEng/ml-pipeline-importer-runner/README.md

-This job use/ creates a Openshift AI data science pipeline and, experiment, and run's it.
+Creates or uses an existing OpenShift AI data science pipeline, and run's it.

-example for pipeline creation can be seen in this repo: **TODO**
+example for pipeline creation can be seen in this repo: [populate-vectors-pipeline](https://github.com/RHEcosystemAppEng/populate-vectors-pipeline)

-## Mandatory Variables
+## Mandatory Env Variables

 #### `PIPELINE_YAML_RAW_URL`